IMPORTANT TO NOTE

 Your personal safety is of paramount importance to us and therefore it is imperative that you advise us at the time of booking of any condition, medical or otherwise, that might affect your or other people’s enjoyment of the trip.

 It is a condition of your booking that you and all members of your party provide certain information that may be sent to governmental authorities and border control and security agencies for the purpose of security and counter terrorism.
-This is known as Advance Passenger Information, sometimes known as APIS.
+This is known as Passenger Name Records (PNR) data and/or Advance Passenger Information (APIS).
 For the United Kingdom, it may be referred to as ‘E-Borders’.
 The information you must provide will include, but not be limited to, full name – as shown in your passport or travel document, gender, date of birth, travel document type, number, country of issue and expiry date, and for travel to the U.S., your country of residence and the address for your first night’s stay.
 You must provide this information to the airline between 6 months and 24 hours before departure.

 We may transfer your booking to another company within our group, but this will have no effect on your holiday arrangements.

 All prices we advertise are accurate at the date published, but we reserve the right to change any of those prices from time to time.
 Prices include a cost for fuel that was estimated at the date of this publication.
 Prices on our website are updated regularly.
 Before you make a booking we will give you the up-to-date price of your chosen holiday including any flight supplements, upgrades or additional facilities which you have requested.
 Prices quoted in this brochure are based on exchange rates published by OANDA on 25th June 2014.